malthe/dobbin/src/dobbin/README.txt

 >>> from threading import Thread
 >>> thread = Thread(target=run)

->>> flag.acquire()
+>>> flag.acquire(); thread.start()
 True

->>> thread.start()

-We do the same in the main thread.
+In the main thread we check out the same object and assign a different attribute value.

 >>> checkout(obj)
 >>> obj.name = 'Bill'

-Releasing the semaphore, the thread will attempt to commit the transaction.
+Releasing the semaphore, the thread will commit the transaction.

 >>> flag.release()
 >>> thread.join()

-The transaction was committed.

 >>> db.tx_count
 4

-Trying to commit the transaction in the main thread, we get a write conflict.
+We expect a write conflict as we attempt to commit the transaction in the main thread.

 >>> transaction.commit()
 Traceback (most recent call last):
  ...
 WriteConflictError...

-The commit failed; this has implications beyond the exception being raised.
 A transaction record was written to disk.
+It carries a flag that tells the database to ignore the transaction.

 >>> db.tx_count
 5

-Checked out objects have been reverted to the state of the most recent transaction.
+When transactions fail, objects have their state updated to the most recent transaction.
+We expect the object state to reflect the commit that was made from the thread.

 >>> obj.name
 'Bob'

-We must abort the failed transaction explicitly.
+We abort the failed transaction to reset the transaction system.

 >>> transaction.abort()